 Based on the structure of Chaucer’s Canterbury Tales, this sci-fi novel follows the stories of several travelers seeking the Time Tombs, mysterious artifacts that alter the flow of time.
 They rush to face The Shrike, a brutal metal Goliath known for impaling its victims upon a thorny tree, to squirm and suffer for all eternity.
 By turns emotional and thrilling, this is an astounding introduction into an emotionally and politically complex science fiction universe.

 If you want to keep it light at the beach, take a look at these options.

-If you grew up in the 80s, it’s hard to imagine The Princess Bride in anything but it’s cinematic form.
-But the book that gave the movie birth it’s just an interesting and amusing as that celluloid romance.
+If you grew up in the 80s, it’s hard to imagine The Princess Bride in anything but its cinematic form.
+But the book that gave the movie birth it’s just as interesting and amusing as that celluloid romance.
 Is it a “kissing book?”
 Find out for yourself!

 Terry Pratchett is an absolute master of fantasy humor, a genre that he more or less pioneered with his Discworld series.
 While it’s hard to go wrong with anything from that world, Small Gods displays Prachett’s sparkling wit in a stand-alone volume that’s perfect for getting new readers familiar with the tone and rules of Discworld, a frisbee shaped world balanced on top of a turtle’s back.